Date published 27 Oct 2016

 The overall approach is simple: find out as much as possible about the role of the category in audiences’ lives.
 Analysis of this is a bit trickier but should reveal clear category codes that provide the emotional underpinning of the category.

 For example, exploring Baby Food reveals the role of purity, nutrition, and wholesomeness for mums in this category.
-Understanding the nuances of what these codes mean to this audience will help when making decisions on packaging designs.
+Understanding the nuances of what these codes mean to this audience will help when designing packaging.

 Heinz re-designed their baby food range recently to hero the ingredients, make use of a muted, natural colour palette, and softer fonts to play to the codes of the category and communicate a wholesome, pure and nutritious product through visual cues.